Codes Dictionary

 pwlan (+) land underlying dwellings

-pwbus (+) national business and other non-financial assets
+pwbus (+) private business and other non-financial assets

 pwagr (+) agricultural land